holewinski/holewinski.github.io/README.md

 * Icons are "Font Awesome" - https://fontawesome.com/

 ## How to run
-To run this project in developer version youn will nedd webpack with vue cli and scss compiler.
+To run this project in developer version you will need webpack with vue cli and scss compiler.
 Clone files from "dev" folder to your webpack folder and run with:
 ```
 $ npm run dev